cyberbiont/vscode-profiles/README.md

 `LiveShare` extension cannot be symlinkified because it runs `vsls-agent` service from extension folder.
 That's why it is excluded from the process.

+### Deinstallation
+This extension replaces `$HOME/.vscode/extensions` folder with symlink and creates additional folders `profiles` and `extensions.storage`.
+If you uninstall this extension, you will be left with the last profile that was active.
+Other profiles won't be deleted, you just won't be able to manage them.
+It has sense if you plan to re-install later.
+However, if you want to reset everything to the initial state, you can manually delete `profiles` folder and 'extensions' symlink and then rename `extensions.storage` to just `extensions`.
+Then you'll have all extensions gathered from all of your profiles.

 ## Credits

 <div>Icons made by <a href="https://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>